First published March 28, 2022. Latest update April 30, 2024.

 Action HBC-A3, Establish baseline for bear injuries and deaths using existing data from 2020 was created to establish a baseline number of bears injured and killed due to conflicts with humans in order to gauge progress towards meeting Circumpolar Action Plan (CAP) Objective 5.
 Although a baseline from before the CAP was implemented in 2015 would be the most informative metric for gauging progress, conflict data was not collected in a consistent way among the Range States, and the baseline metric is therefore set to 2020.

-In 2020 there were 58 polar bears killed in response to, or to prevent, conflicts with humans (Table 1).
-In 2021, this number was 62 bears and 47 bears in 2022 (data from Russia not provided beyond 2020).
-No polar bear injuries were reported in 2020, 2021 or 2022.
+In 2020 there were 59 polar bears killed in response to, or to prevent, conflicts with humans (Table 1).
+In 2021, this number was 63 bears, 89 bears in 2022 and 73 bears in 2023.
+No polar bear injuries were reported in 2020, 2021, 2022 or 2023.
 Bears can be legally killed in defense of human life in Norway, the United States, and Russia.
 However, in Greenland and Canada bears can also be legally killed in defense of property.

 Note: Polar bears can be legally harvested for subsistence by Indigenous people in Canada, Greenland, and the United States.
 Because polar bear harvest is legal in these countries, bears killed in conflict situations are not always distinguished from bears killed for subsistence purposes.
 The Range States are continuing to work with their domestic partners to standardize reporting, and numbers will be updated as additional information becomes available.